16 Easy Baseball Fundraising Ideas for Youth Teams

 • Scrimmages

-A baseball bootcamp also makes for a good marketing opportunity for your team.
+A bootcamp works well for sports team fundraising because it offers a unique and interactive experience for the community.
+It also makes for a good marketing opportunity for your team.
 It shows your commitment to player development and brings together the community in a positive, supportive environment.

-💡PRO TIP: Recruit experienced and well-known coaches from the community to lead training sessions.
+💡Pro Tip: Recruit experienced and well-known coaches from the community to lead training sessions.
 Promoting an expert coach can attract more participants and increase visibility for the fundraiser.

 11. Run a car wash